jjssantos/primer-id-progs/README.md

 ## Attribution for Third-Party Software

 This repository includes open-source third-party applications in object (binary) form.
 See corresponding links below for license and copyright notices.
-Please cite applicable references below if using this software in your research (in addition to citing this repository itself).
+Please cite applicable references below if using this software in your research (in addition to citing the Kosik et al. PLoS Pathogens 2018 paper).

 #### [Samtools](http://www.htslib.org/)
 _Used by `merge_primerid_read_groups.pl` and `primerid_stats.pl` and included for convenience to manipulate SAM/BAM files_